-The proportionate share of contracts to Inuit firms over the last three years averages at 22%.
-However, in an eight year analysis we see a decrease from 31% in 2007/08.
+The proportionate share of contracts to Inuit firms over the last three years averages at 23%.
+However, in a nine year analysis we see a decrease from 31% in 2007/08.

 The proportionate share of contracts to Nunavut firms averages around 6%.